Emotional Regulation

 A reminder about emotions

-Think of emotions like a light dimmer rather than something that’s on or off.
-Instead…
+Think of emotions like a light dimmer rather than something that goes on or off…

 -